2022 Australian Open men's singles draw, scores - Tennis

-Rafael Nadal is two match wins from a second Australian Open title and a record-breaking 21st Grand Slam men’s singles title.
+Rafael Nadal is one match win from a second Australian Open title and a record-breaking 21st Grand Slam men’s singles title.

 Nadal, 35, was left as the only previous Aussie Open men’s champ in the field after nine-time winner Novak Djokovic was deported the day before main draw action began.